The Studio Experience

 What To Wear

-2nd° (55°F): This class requires sneakers.
-For clothing, we suggest covering your head and hands (we sell beanies and signature Brrrn gloves) and dressing in light layers as if it were a a crisp fall morning.
+FLOW (55°F): This class requires sneakers.
+For clothing, we suggest dressing in light layers as if it were a a crisp fall morning.
 Booties are required for this slide board class and we give them to you to use at check-in.
 After class, you can drop them like they're cool in a basket we place in the lobby.

-Infrared Sauna (140°F-150°F): This is communal experience.
+Infrared Sauna (140°F-158°F): This is communal experience.
 We suggest a bathing suit or activewear tops and bottoms.
 We also ask that all warm conversation be 'sotto voce'.

 Buy, Book.
 Repeat.

 First time?
 Awesome.
 Enjoy a free class when you purchase your first one with us.
 Already a regular?
-Then you know you can buy our classes or IR sauna sessions in bulk and our rental items prior to class.
+Then you know you can buy our classes or IR sauna sessions in bulk or through one of our many membership options.
 Either way, the power is yours!
 (RIP Captain Planet).
 Visit the “Buy” tab to learn more.

 Buy Today, Use Another Day

 On our platform, you don’t have to use your IR sauna session and Brrrn class on the same day.
-So if you want to work out Monday morning and but use the IR Sauna the following evening, all you have to do is reserve your class at one time and the IR session at another time.
+So if you want to work out one morning but use the IR Sauna the following evening, all you have to do is reserve your class at one time and the IR session at another time.
 (Insert overhead snap).

 Be Cool and Arrive On Time